absolute-rat/scytale/README.md

 2F3BBC14939DFAB0B1241E34

 2F is our garbage header.
-3 indicates 3 garbage characters to skip.
+3 indicates 3 garbage characters (BBC) to skip.
 '14' is our 0x41.
-9 is our next part of the stream, indicating 9 garbage characters to skip.
+9 is our next part of the stream, indicating 9 garbage characters (39DFAB0B1) to skip.
 '24' is our 0x42.
-1 indicates a single garbage character to skip, so '34' is our final byte, 0x43.
+1 indicates a single garbage character (E) to skip, so '34' is our final byte, 0x43.

+## Notes

+The method could be altered rather trivially to include some basic new rules, without strongly impacting the general flow architecture, which might make it easy enough to evade signatures.
+A key-based implementation would also not be too difficult to implement, if you didn't like leaving the full data in an accessible state for an analyst to access.
+I currently limit the skip byte to 1-9 purely for size reasons, as this already results in quite a large average encoded string.